General Surgery procedures

 Preparing for cholecystectomy

-The surgeon makes 3-4 small incisions in the abdomen and inserts a laparoscope (a thin tube with a camera) to view the inside of the abdomen.
+During gallbladder surgery, the surgeon makes 3-4 small incisions in the abdomen and inserts a laparoscope (a thin tube with a camera) to view the inside of the abdomen.
 Special surgical instruments are used to remove the gallbladder through one of the small incisions.
 This minimally invasive approach typically results in a quicker recovery, less pain, and smaller scars.
-The skin is closed with an absorbable sub-cuticular or “invisible” stitch so that there is no need for stitch removal afterwards.
-The operation itself takes around 1-2 hours to complete.
-Patients are usually able to go home later the same day.
+Once removed, the skin is closed with an absorbable sub-cuticular or “invisible” stitch so that there is no need for stitch removal afterwards.
+The operation itself takes around 1-2 hours to complete and patients are usually able to go home later the same day.
 In some cases, an overnight stay may be required.

 Gallbladder removal surgery is generally safe, but as with any surgery, there are risks involved.
 Potential complications include: